SharonLuk123/BusinessAnalyticsResearchAndImplement/README.md

 Student Number : 16203615

 1. Algorithm Implementation
-The algorithm involves a recursive function to find the best positions for the passenger to book.
+The algorithm involves a recursive function to find the best positions for the passenger to book.The recursive function finds the positions of north,south, east and west to book seats accordingly as a whole.
-Given a table with 10 columns and 8 rows in which T represents the seat is taken, C represents column and R represents row.
+In the cases of not having enough empty seats to book the group of passengers, the recursive function will create seperated groups.Given a table with 10 columns and 8 rows in which T represents the seat is taken, C represents column and R represents row.

-The first scenario :
+The first scenario:
 The output would be the following if the flight passenger books 7 seats :

    C1 C2 C3 C4 C5 C6 C7 C8 C9 C10